What is a self-charging hybrid?

-Most hybrid (or self-charging hybrid) cars feature a petrol engine (although diesel hybrids are available), an electric motor and a small battery pack.
+Most hybrid (or self-charging hybrid) cars feature a petrol engine (although diesel hybrids do exist), an electric motor and a small battery pack.
 As you drive along, some power from the engine and the kinetic energy recuperated from regenerative braking and coasting is used to charge the battery pack – this is what leads some manufacturers to use the term 'self-charging'.
 Then, as you accelerate, electricity from the batteries powers the electric motor and helps the car gain speed, making the petrol engine’s job easier and improving fuel economy.

 When enough charge is in the battery pack, most hybrid vehicles can also pull away just using electricity and travel for a short distance at low speeds, using no fuel at all.
 This is most beneficial in traffic jams, car parks and town centres where there’s a great deal of air pollution.

 Some hybrid vehicles, such as the Toyota Prius, allow you to choose how much energy you put into the batteries when you release the accelerator.
 If you choose a higher level, you can learn to allow the recuperation of energy to slow you down, putting more charge into the battery pack and reducing wear and tear on the brakes.
 Several Toyota models also feature a fully electric mode, with the brand claiming the latest Yaris Hybrid can manage around 70% of journeys in-town in this setting, using only electric power.
 Of course, you’ll still need to use the brake pedal to come to a halt or to brake suddenly or in an emergency.